INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 The strength of GraphDB is that it is also an HTTP service endpoint that can receive requests and can process SPARQL queries; this service is queried directly by client applications and the requests results are displayed in them.

+### Sharing and exchange of project files: SFTP server

+As part of the INTERSTAT project, within the different project activities, an SFTP (SSH File Transfer Protocol) server was used to exchange data, transfer, share and manage files produced by the intermediate stages of the development pipeline.
+Transferring files through an SFTP server is a secure way to transmit data; the data to establish the connection and finalize the authentication and also the data transmitted are encrypted.
+With an SSH FTP server, it was possible to transfer files securely over an encrypted SSH connection.
+The SFTP server of the project contains both the files used as input to some phases of the pipeline, and also the output files resulting from the activities.

 ## Pilot development

 In this section, we decribe how the pilot services were created, with a specific focus on the development of the data pipelines and on the client applications.